RioAraki/leetcode2020/leetcode/LeetcodeTag.md

 63. Unique Paths II
     **2d array**, **dp**
     DP so save number of paths up to `dp[i][j]` which i, j is the corresponding index

+64. Minimum Path Sum
+    **dp**
+    Similar to 63

+65. Valid Number
+    **FSN**
+    The question is quite ambiguous.
+Basically it accepts a lot of different formats, we need to find out how many formats it accepts and give each pattern a state.

 Q417: 2d array, medium, unsolved
 Q829: math, medium